 The indicator lamps offer additional information about the operating state of the motorcycle.
-When the ignition is switched on, all indicator lamps light up briefly.
+When the ignition is switched on, all indicator lamps light up briefly, except for the TC indicator lamp (a).

 The malfunction indicator lamp always lights up as long as the engine is not running.
 If the engine is running and the malfunction indicator lamp lights up, stop (taking care not to endanger yourself or other road users in the process) and contact an authorized KTM workshop.